-With the euphoria of your engagement starting to taper off, it’s time to start the planning process towards your wedding day.
-And one of the best ways to begin the planning process is by attending a local wedding show!
-A wedding show – also referred to as a bridal show, wedding expo or bridal fair – is a great tool for planning your wedding; even the busiest of brides will benefit from attending one.
+With the euphoria of your engagement starting to taper off, it’s time to start the planning process towards your wedding day!
+And one of the best ways to begin the planning process is by attending a local Puget Sound wedding show!
+A wedding show – also referred to as a bridal show, wedding expo or bridal fair – is a great tool to kickstart the planning of your wedding; even the busiest of brides will benefit from attending one.

 In addition to finding creative inspiration from all the great ideas on display, you’ll have the opportunity to meet local wedding professionals in your area face-to-face.
 It’s a great opportunity to ask questions and learn more about their experience and what they offer.
 In essence, attending a wedding show is a great way to accumulate a massive amount of information in a very efficient amount of time.

-Yes, they can be overwhelming and confusing; some of the larger shows feature hundreds of wedding professionals exhibiting their products and/or services!
+Yes, they can be overwhelming and confusing; some of the larger shows – like the Seattle Wedding Show – feature hundreds of wedding professionals exhibiting their products and/or services!
 But they can also be an informative and fun way to kick off your journey towards “I do!”
-Here’s how to make the most of attending:
+So, updated for 2019, here’s how to make the most of attending a wedding show:

 Provide this email address at the show, and reserve your personal email address for the professionals you actually do book.
 Trust me on this; some of my past clients have told me that in addition to being hounded by wedding vendors for days and weeks after the show, they still receive follow-up emails from wedding vendors years later.